stac-extensions/mlm/README.md

 Fields that accept the `null` value can be considered `null` when omitted entirely for parsing purposes.
 However, setting `null` explicitly when this information is known by the model provider can help users understand what is the expected behavior of the model.
 It is therefore recommended to provide `null` explicitly when applicable.

-### Accelerator Type Enum

-It is recommended to define `accelerator` with one of the following values:

-- `amd64` models compatible with AMD or Intel CPUs (no hardware specific optimizations)
-- `cuda` models compatible with NVIDIA GPUs
-- `xla` models compiled with XLA.
-Models trained on TPUs are typically compiled with XLA.
-- `amd-rocm` models trained on AMD GPUs
-- `intel-ipex-cpu` for models optimized with IPEX for Intel CPUs
-- `intel-ipex-gpu` for models optimized with IPEX for Intel GPUs
-- `macos-arm` for models trained on Apple Silicon

 ## Assets Objects